jerobado/Study/Design Patterns/Domain Driven Design/README.md

 - is an immutable object that contains attributes but has no conceptual identity
 - e.g., when people exchange business cards, for instance, they only care about the information on the card (its attributes) rather than trying to distinguish between each unique card

+**data transfer object (DTO)**
+- is a class representing some data with no logic in it
+- are usually used for transferring data between different applications or different layers within a single application
+- you can look at them as dumb bags of information the sole purpose of which is to just get this information to a recipient
+- An object that carries data between processes in order to reduce the number of method calls.

 # Layers

 **Domain layer**